drdarshan/ssgetpy/README.md

   ``fetch(kind = "structural", limit = 5)``
 * Download the problems in the previous example as MATLAB .MAT files: ``fetch(kind = "structural", format = "MAT", limit = 5)``

-For more examples, please see the accompanying [Jupyter notebook](demo.ipynb)
+For more examples, please see the accompanying [Jupyter notebook](demo.ipynb).